rttnbrgr/turbo-ds/README.md

 pnpm build --filter=@repo/client-portal
 ```

-## What's Inside?
+## Structure

-This Turborepo includes the following apps and packages:
+This Monorepo includes the following apps and packages:

 ### Apps